-Because of Winn-Dixie movie adaptation offers lots of sentimentality, but little genuine emotion
+Because of Winn-Dixie movie review: Big-screen adaptation features plenty of sentiment but few touching moments

 But Winn-Dixie?
 What kind of weird dog name is that?